tldr-pages/tldr/pages/windows/choco-push.md

 `choco push --source {{https://push.chocolatey.org/}}`

-- Try to push a compiled nupkg to the specified feed before hitting the timeout:
+- Push a compiled nupkg to the specified feed with a timeout in seconds (default is 2700):

 `choco push --source {{"'https://push.chocolatey.org/'"}} --execution-timeout {{500}}`